uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 There will be two non-cumulative midterms during the course.

-Midterm 1: Tuesday, September 29, 2022, in-class
+* Midterm 1: Tuesday, September 27, 2022, in-class
-    -Covers all material from start of class up to and including September 22 Midterm 2: Thursday, November 3, 2022, in-class -Covers all material from September 29 up to and including November 1
+    * Covers all material from start of class up to and including September 22
+* Midterm 2: Thursday, November 3, 2022, in-class
+    * Covers all material from September 29 up to and including November 1

 If you know you will be absent for an exam, you must let your professor know with at least **1-week's notice**.

-Exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
-Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.

 ## Cumulative Final Exam